This page was last updated in 2022.

 132 semester hours, 31 of which are offered online

 Visit their tuition page to get a better understanding of calculations.
-This number includes: tuition, fees, application fee and book supplies. *The health insurance fee is mandatory unless currently insured elsewhere.
+This number includes tuition, fees, application fee, and book supplies. *The health insurance fee is mandatory unless currently insured elsewhere.

 Number of Applicants

 They receive 55-130 applications depending on the year.

 Are you concerned Baylor College of Medicine Houston won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 During the first 18 months of the program at Baylor College of Medicine Houston, you’ll be in the didactic phase, gaining a solid foundation in the science of nurse anesthesiology.
 This phase is divided into 9 blocks where one block builds upon the foundation laid in the previous block.
 This repetition of information will give you a huge advantage when you take the CRNA boards at the end of the program and is one of the main reasons for Baylor’s high board pass rate.

 During blocks 3, 5 ands-on experience in nurse anesthesia with the use of their high fidelity human patient simulator.
 The simulator is programmed to mimic the physiology of almost any patient.
 This gives you the opportunity to develop your skills in a non-threatening environment before you are expected to care for real patients.

 The last 18 months are dedicated to the clinical phase.
 Note that all of your clinical experience will be gained at nearby hospitals.
 Many students walk, ride their bikes or take the bus to clinical (although you’ll most likely want your car for late night shifts).

 Each clinical site was chosen to give you a specific experience in anesthesia.
 Through your rotation at each site, you’ll gain a broad range of skills and experiences.